Clothize-App-Bangkit-Capstone-Project/Clothize-ML/README.md

 Clothize is our product for Product-based capstone project in Bangkit Academy 2023 Batch 2

 ## Dataset
-We use keypoints only part from COCO Dataset, where we copy from from COCO dataset to our kaggle dataset.
-The keypoint-only dataset is in <a href="https://www.kaggle.com/datasets/asad11914/coco-2017-keypoints/data" taget='_blank'>this kaggle dataset</a>.
+We use fixed clothing size prediction dataset.
+The edited dataset is in csv file in.
+The original dataset is in <a href="https://www.kaggle.com/datasets/tourist55/clothessizeprediction" taget='blank'>this kaggle dataset</a>.
-If you want to see the original COCO dataset, you can visit <a href='https://cocodataset.org' taget='_blank' >this link</a>